drGorski/SmartContractDesignPattern/README.md

 # Smart Contract Design Pattern

-The implementation of the pattern has been done in Java language version 17 in the IntelliJ IDEA.
+The implementation of the pattern has been written in Java v.
+17 using the IntelliJ IDEA.

-The Open JDK has also been used: [Open JDK](https://jdk.java.net/17/).
+The Open JDK v.
+17.0.1 has been used: [Open JDK](https://jdk.java.net/17/).

 ## Source code